Avalanche (character): Marvel Zombies

 In Marvel Zombies: Dead Days, he is seen as a zombie alongside a zombie version of the Freedom Force fighting the suddenly zombified X-Men.

 House of M

 In the "House of M" reality, Dominic appears as a member of the NYPD strikeforce known as the Brotherhood.

 Old Man Logan

 In the original "Old Man Logan" arc on Earth-807128, it was mentioned that Avalanche was the one who blinded Hawkeye during his discussion with Logan.
 This was seen in the pages of "Old Man Hawkeye" where he vibrated Hawkeye's skull after he killed Baron Zemo.

-In the pages of Old Man Logan that took place on Earth-21923, Avalanche was among the villains that attacked the Avengers in Connecticut.
+In the second Old Man Logan series, which takes place on Earth-21923, Avalanche was among the villains that attacked the Avengers in Connecticut.
 After Giant-Man killed Crossbones and Vulture, Avalanche used his powers to open up a hole in the ground and Moloids started crawling over Giant-Man enough for him to fall to the ground.